Skip to main content

 Using the Bifrost UI

-2. Select Okta as the SCIM Provider
+2. Select Okta as the OIDC Provider

 3. Enter the following configuration: